farrel-a/ssl-simulator/README.md

 Note : branch `master` is intended to be the main and most stable program, while `testing` is the branch where Farrel develops the program and algorithm, and `testing2` is the branch where Nanda develops the program and algorithm.

 [**Click here to watch the video demonstration**](https://drive.google.com/file/d/1JsxeqhkQt6dOF6NjJHpbZxLlb17ZDDof/view?usp=sharing)

+<p>&nbsp;</p>

+## GoalKeeping

+**15 July 2021 Update-1**

+Now the keeper (robot_2) has its own URDF file, modified so its movement mechanism is no longer using differential drive, but planar move.
+To do this we created URDF and xacro file exclusive for robot_2.
+Nanda do this because differential drive plugin cannot work in tandem with planar move plugin.
+The newly added urdf and xacro file is _turtlebot3_burger_planar.gazebo.xacro_ and _turtlebot3_burger_planar.urdf.xacro_. after that, the robot can accept linear.y velocity and move sideways.
+The robot subscribe to topic /planar_vel for its velocity.